FlynnFc/UKFantasy/README.md

 * React, Nextjs
 * Vercel for hosting
 * MySql & PlanetScale for DB
-* Rate Liming with upstash & Reddis
+* Rate Liming with upstash & Redis

 This app is still in development.
 The first event it will cover is EpicLan which is in mid February 2023.